 Long Corsets

 Ultra-long corsets do exist and we have a few examples in the collection.
 They are often referred to as 'discipline corsets' and the story goes that they were used to discipline or train teenage girls' figures.
 Personally, I believe that such practices, if they ever existed, have not done so since Victorian times.
-The beautifully constructed brocade corset (left) and satin corset (right - Axfords 1971) have boning from armpit to knees.
+The beautifully constructed brocade corset (left) and satin corsets (right - Axfords 1984 and 1971) have boning from armpit to knees.
 Nobody ever wore this device for fashion.

 As an aside, both these corsets, although beautifully constructed, lack the day-to-day necessities of a fly underneath the lacing.
 Look how the poor woman on the left has her excess flesh squeezed into a painful vertical line.